learn-co-curriculum/ruby-oo-fundamentals-object-initialization/README.md

 We already know that any Ruby class can produce new instances of itself, via the `<Class Name>.new` method, whether or not that class has an `#initialize` method.
 However, if we want each instance of our class to be created with certain attributes, we must define an `#initialize` method.
 An `#initialize` method is a method that is called automatically whenever `#new` is used.

-Let's define an `#initialize` method that takes in an argument of a dog's breed and sets an `@breed` variable equal to that argument.
+Let's define an `#initialize` method that takes in an argument of a dog's breed and sets a `@breed` variable equal to that argument.
 In other words, let's define our `#initialize` method to contain the functionality of the `#breed=` method, so that a dog instance will get a breed assigned to it right away when it is created, without us having to explicitly use the `#breed=` method.

 ### Defining an `#initialize` method